vshaxe/vscode-checkstyle/README.md

 Unlike the CLI version vscode-checkstyle will search a file's path for a `checkstyle.json` configuration that is closest to it.
 Searching moves upwards and stops at (but includes) your workspace root.
 That way you can have a library folder inside your workspace provide its own `checkstyle.json` (which might be different from your personal coding style).

 If there is no `checkstyle.json` in any folders up to your workspace root, vscode-checkstyle tries to learn its location by reading key `haxecheckstyle.configurationFile` from your VS Code settings.
-Failing both vscode-checkstyle will use its own builtin default configuration which you can view [here](https://raw.githubusercontent.com/vshaxe/vscode-checkstyle/master/checkstyle.json).

 ## Quickfixes